femke77/movies-and-tv/README.md

   ## Usage

-  Clone the repository, run the install command and then 'npm start'.
-Then navigate to the localhost port.
+  Clone the repository, run the install command and then 'npm run dev'.
+Then navigate to the localhost port, 3003.

+  You can also build with 'npm run build' and then run in production mode with 'npm run preview'

+  You will need a TMDB api key in an env.

   ### Deployed Link
   https://movies-unlimited.netlify.app/